johandersson/.LOG-hog/help.md

 ## System tray Integration:
 - View 10 most recent logs, click one and it will open the app and focus that entry.
 - Add quick log entry directly from the tray menu.

+## Editing Log Entries:
+- **Edit Date/Time**: Right-click on a log entry and select "Edit Date/Time" to change its timestamp.
+Enter the new date and time in the format HH:mm yyyy-MM-dd.
+- **Delete Entry**: Right-click and select "Delete Entry" to remove a log entry after confirmation.
+- **Copy to Clipboard**: Right-click and select "Copy Entry to Clipboard" to copy the timestamp and content to the clipboard.

 ## Link to URLs and files:
 - Easily create clickable links to websites and local files within your log entries.
 These are visible in the Full log formatted view of the log file.